Ownership of the Corporation

 The Board meets at least quarterly.
 It follows a structured approach of delegation, reporting and accountability.
 This includes reliance on three Board Committees to carry out delegated duties, namely the Audit, Tender and Permanent Executive Committees.

-During the year under review, the Board convened four ordinary meetings.
+During the year under review, the Board convened four ordinary meetings and thirteen special meetings.

 Members’ Declaration of Interest